Timbavati Game Reserve

 Since then, the reserve has grown and now covers an area of 53 396 hectares with about 50 landowners.
 The association is a non-profit body bound by a common constitution and exclusively committed to preserving the fauna and flora of the area.

-In 1993, an important milestone was reached in the history of the reserve when the fences between itself and the Kruger National Park and other adjoining privately owned conservation areas was dropped.
-This expansion of the open system initially included Timbavati, Klaserie and Umbabat Private Nature Reserves, and later also the Balule Nature Reserve, adding some 184 000 hectares to form the area what is today known as the Greater Kruger National Park.
+In 1993, an important milestone was reached in the history of the reserve when the fences between itself and the Kruger National Park and other adjoining privately owned conservation areas were dropped.
+This expansion of the open system initially included Timbavati, Klaserie and Umbabat Private Nature Reserves, and later also the Balule Nature Reserve, adding some 184,000 hectares to form the area that is today known as the Greater Kruger National Park.

-Later the fences between the Timbavati and Thornybush, its neighbour to the west, were also dropped, a development that opened an additional 14 500 hectares and further encouraging the natural migration of species.
+Later the fences between the Timbavati and Thornybush, its neighbour to the west, were also dropped, a development that opened an additional 14 500 hectares and further encouraged the natural migration of species.

 This agreement ensures that the land is protected in terms of the National Environmental Management Protected Areas Act (NEMPAA, Act 57 of 2003) and that healthy governance structures are in place to effectively manage the protected area across the GLTFCA.